-Ogle School encourages students to use electronic communication devices for educational purposes.
-These devices include but are not limited to the following: cell phones and other electronic devices.
-Students may utilize electronic communication devices at school and at School activities when the instructor deems appropriate for educational purposes.
-Personal, non-educational use of electronic devices is permitted during breaks or lunch only in designated break areas.
+Students must utilize a personal device to access Ogle School's electronic curriculum and education platform.
+These devices include but are not limited to the following: cell phones, tablets, laptop computers. iPads are available for purchase during the enrollment process.
+Students may utilize their electronic communication devices at school and at school activities when the instructor deems appropriate for educational purposes.

+Personal, non-educational use of electronic devices is only permitted during breaks or lunch within designated break areas.
 All other uses of electronic devices in the school are prohibited with the possessing student subject to the disciplinary measures outlined in the Conduct and Employability Standards.

-Use of electronic devices during the administration of any test or exam is prohibited, unless specifically required by the instructor or School for an educational purpose.
-It is recommended that students do not bring electronic devices to testing areas.
-If a student is found to possess an electronic device during testing, student test results may be invalidated and student will be subject to disciplinary measures outlined in the Academic Dishonesty policy.
+Students engaging in academic dishonesty while using an electronic device during the administration of any test or exam is prohibited.
+If a student is found engaging in academic dishonesty by means of their electronic device during testing, student test results may be invalidated and student will be subject to disciplinary measures.